moj-analytical-services/oracleConnectR/README.md

 devtools::install_github("moj-analytical-services/oracleConnectR")
 ```

+Without devtools, to install the package you will need to first acquire a local copy of this repo and thenbuild the package from within Rstudio.

+Downloading the package directly from GitHub is currently not an option as the `.zip` file will not pass the virus scanner.
+Instead, you will need to clone the repository.

+Instructions on cloning from GitHub are provided [here](https://github.com/moj-analytical-services/git2r-demo), which you will need to follow up to step 5.

+In a new Rstudio session, navigate to the location where you have saved the repository, and open the Rstudio project.

+You can now locally build the package by pressing `CTRL + SHIFT + B`.

 ## Setup

 Before you can connect to a database using the package, you will need to create a lookup of the database credentials you have access to.